 Our goal is to make real-time PCR accessible on-site so people can get answers on the spot to make better decisions.
 In this case, determining if someone should be quarantined or if they don’t have the virus and therefore let them go on their way without unnecessarily quarantining them.

-What does Biomeme have available now to help detect COVID-19?
+What does Biomeme have available now to help detect SARS-CoV-2?

 Biomeme’s end-to-end system from sample prep to analyzing results can provide real-time results in 45 minutes starting with our M1 Sample Prep Cartridge for RNA.
 This enables you to extract and purify RNA from your sample in just a few minutes.